This Brazilian Coffee Brownies recipe works amazingly at parties. Hosts love them as they are a delicious stay-awake booster. Check it out!

 This is a fantastic brownie recipe that carries a considerable caffeine drive; use it if you need to stay awake and love to eat sweets at night.

-This brownie also works amazingly at dinner parties, and their hosts are always pleased when we bring them up.
+This brownie also works amazingly at dinner parties.